How to Start a Podcast in 2023 (Free Guide To Your First Show)

 Did you know that 5 seconds is all you’ve got to make a mark?
 That’s right.
 Five seconds is all the time a person takes to decide whether they will engage with your podcast or not — based merely on your title.

-Imagine slogging for two days creating the perfect podcast, all for it to be rejected by a majority of listeners because your title sucks.
+Imagine slogging for two days creating the perfect podcast, all for it to be rejected by most listeners because your title sucks.

 You don’t want that to happen.